kg-construct/survey-website/virtualization-tools.md

 **Last accessed** : 23/02/2022
 <br>
 **Date last commit on default branch** : 21/03/2022

-### Optique (2013)
-Optique leverages R2RML mapping rules (T5)
-to access data such as relational databases, triple stores, temporal databases, data streams, etc.
-Optique uses STARQL as query language for streaming data which is translated into SQL queries (T1, T2).
-These SQL queries are executed on Optique's DSMS ExaStream.
-Optique's DSMS allows custom data transformations using User Defined Functions (T6) which are leveraged in Optique to access external data sources, windowing, and data mining.
-Optique is not publicly available, therefore we cannot evaluate characteristics
-T7, T9, T10, T11, T12, T13a, and T13b.

 ### XGSN v2.0.1 (2014)
 XGSN leverages Global Sensor Networks (GSN) middleware